coecms/era5grib/README.md

 era5grib wrf --namelist namelist.wps --geo geo_em.d01.nc --output GRIBFILE.AAA
 ```

-The output can be passed to ungrib, using the ERA-Interim pressure level Vtable
+The output can be passed to ungrib, using Vtable `Vtable.ERA-interim.pl` and metgrid using table `METGRID.TBL.ERAI`

 ### UM output